acemod/ACE3/docs/wiki/framework/arsenal-framework.md

 Both of them are optional.

-- `baseWeapon`: Class name that is used to display an item in the arsenal.
-This property can be applied to any weapon or weapon attachment in `CfgWeapons`.
+### 3.3 Adding items to ACE's sub-categories

+ACE Arsenal includes a "Tools" sub-category by default:

+- `ACE_isTool`: Items with this property set to `1` will be sorted to the Tools Tab.

+ACE Medical Treatment and ACE Field Rations also add their own sub-categories, if they're present:

+- `ACE_isMedicalItem`: Items with this property set to `1` will be sorted to the ACE Medical Tab.
-- `ACE_isUnique`: Classes in `CfgMagazines` with this property set to `1` will be treated and shown by the Arsenal as Misc.
-Items.
-Used for items with attached data that needs to be kept track of, such as Notepads or Spare Barrels.
+- `ACE_isFieldRationItem`: Items with this property set to `1` will be sorted to the ACE Field Rations Tab.

+Only Misc.
+Items will be checked for these properties.
+Magazines must have ACE_isUnique property.

 ## 4. Default loadouts